-Suppliers with whom NTT Group has direct transactions have a responsibility towards the suppliers that constitute their upstream supply chain to convey the requirements of these guidelines and urge compliance with regard to human rights issues, as well as check compliance status, including whether or not there are any companies conduct risk-based due diligence to avoid and address negative impacts in their businesses and supply chains.
+Suppliers with whom NTT Group has direct transactions have a responsibility towards the suppliers that constitute their upstream supply chain to convey the requirements of these guidelines and urge compliance with regard to human rights issues, as well as check compliance status, including whether or not there are any violations (In this Guidelines, "the suppliers that constitute their upstream supply chain" means your company's supplier and subcontractors).

-"OECD Due Diligence Guidance for Responsible Business Conduct" recommends that
+"OECD Due Diligence Guidance for Responsible Business Conduct" recommends that companies conduct risk-based due diligence to avoid and address negative impacts in their businesses and supply chains.